-Like many test regimes, the hose stream test has its roots in a byegone age, and wasn’t even originally designed to test the glass.
-So byegone an age, in fact, that Queen Victoria was still on the throne.
+Like many test regimes, the hose stream test has its roots in a bygone age, and wasn’t even originally designed to test the glass.
+So bygone an age, in fact, that Queen Victoria was still on the throne.

 The reason for this was a sea-change in architecture and, perhaps surprisingly, it was a British architect, Joseph Paxton, best known for designing greenhouses, who changed everything.